This program is postponed. Please check back for updates.

 This Grammy-nominated music program shines a spotlight on the everyday lives of Soviet Jews during World War II – civilians and soldiers of all ages whose voices were silenced by Hitler and Stalin.
 The songs, originally by amateur authors, were collected by legendary ethnomusicologist Moisei Beregovsky and thought lost following his arrest during Stalin’s anti-Jewish purge.
 Decades later, the songs were discovered in a collection of unnamed boxes in Ukraine, and revived by a team of dedicated artists and scholars determined to raise awareness of this lost chapter of history.
-Premiering for the first time in New York, this internationally acclaimed concert program features the preeminent Russian Roma trio Loyko, singer-songwriter Psoy Korolenko, and narration by Yiddish scholar and project visionary Anna Shternshis, with captions in English, Yiddish, and Russian.
+Premiering for the first time in New York, this internationally acclaimed concert features the preeminent Russian Roma trio Loyko, singer-songwriter Psoy Korolenko, and narration by Yiddish scholar and project visionary Anna Shternshis.

-On March 31, there will be a post-show conversation with the performers moderated by journalist Budd Mishkin.
+The performance will follow with a conversation with the performers moderated by journalist Budd Mishkin.